RBGKew/powop/powo-harvest/src/main/resources/META-INF/spring/batch/jobs/query-checks.md

 ```

 Rest still same - if this works I am happy with that as a next step.
 Even if just the first query works I am happy with that.

+Both the above queries work WITHOUT out of memory error when running `hibernateTest.xml` job!